WICG/attribution-reporting-api/EVENT.md

 ### Browsing history reconstruction

-Reporting attribution without a pre-existing navigation allows the `reportingorigin` to learn whether a given user on the source site visited the `destination` site at all.
-For click-through reports, this is not an issue because the `reportingorigin` knows a priori the user was navigating to `destination`.
+Reporting attribution allows the `reportingorigin` to learn whether a given user on the source site visited (one of) the `destination` site(s) at all.

-This new threat is be mitigated in a number of ways:
+This threat is be mitigated in a number of ways:

 #### Adding noise to whether a trigger is genuine